describo/describo.github.io/src/tour.md

         image: "/images/tour/desktop1.webp",
     },
     {
         text: "<p>Wherever you are, pressing the 'Help' button in the navigation bar activates context sensitive help.
-The documentation link next to it opens context specific documentation in your browser.</p>",
+The documentation link next to it opens up the user guide for that page in your browser.</p>",
         image: "/images/tour/desktop2.webp",
     },
     {